The Years (Woolf novel): 1913

 "It was January.
 Snow was falling.
 Snow had fallen all day."

 The Pargiters' family home is being sold and Eleanor says goodbye to the housekeeper, Crosby, who must now take a room in a boarding house after forty years in the Pargiters' basement.
 From her new lodgings Crosby takes the train across London to collect the laundry of Martin, now forty-five and still a bachelor.

 1914

 "It was a brilliant spring day; the day was radiant."

-The time is one month before the outbreak of the First World War, although no hint is given of this.
+It is May 1914, two months before the outbreak of World War I, although no hint is given of this.

 Wandering past St Paul's Cathedral, Martin runs into his cousin Sara (or Sally), now in her early thirties.
 They have lunch together at a chop shop, then walk through Hyde Park and meet Maggie with her baby.
 Martin mentions that his sister Rose is in prison.
 Martin continues, alone, to a party being given by Lady Lasswade (cousin Kitty).
 At the party he meets teenage Ann Hillier and Professor Tony Ashton, who attended Mrs Malone's dinner party in 1880 as an undergraduate.
 The party over, Kitty changes for a night train ride to her husband's country estate, then is driven by motorcar to his castle.
 She walks through the grounds as day breaks.